 Sandie Woodford Schools Liaison Officer Sandie joined the team in February 2010, primarily to deal with all the school bookings and liaise with teachers and group leaders.
 Due to her vast experience in all admin roles she also undertakes many of the general administrative tasks.
 Being an “Isle of Wighter” she has a lot of local knowledge and of course a love for the water.
 Her hobbies are swimming, sailing, kayaking and walking, but her greatest love is travelling and she has been all over the world.

-Geoff Jackson Finance Officer Geoff looks after the Centre accounts and finances, and also provides IT support in addition to trying to keep 25 plus Centre computers running and up to date.
+Geoff Jackson Finance Officer Geoff is a qualified AAT and looks after the Centre accounts and finances.
 He is originally from the North East, and arrived on the Isle of Wight due to more than just one or two coincidences!
 If you can catch him out of the office, do ask him to tell you how he came to be at Medina.
-Rachel, Geoff’s wife, occasionally works as a Kitchen Assistant at the Centre.

 Becki Moore Becki joined the Centre in September 2017 as an experienced paddler and with a wide-ranging experience of working with young people.
 Becki puts her all in to everything that she does and frequently produces delicious cakes and sweets for the staff team to enjoy.
 She may be small, but she is mighty!